8 Questions to Ask Before Buying Pet Insurance in 2026

 How much does pet insurance cost per month?

 Pet insurance starts at $35 a month for dogs and $18 a month for cats.
 You can get quotes for pet insurance to see how much you’ll pay for your pet.
-Whether you want to see how much is pet insurance in Ontario or Oregon, use our free quote tool to see pet insurance costs at your ZIP code.
-It will help you find the cheapest quote on pet insurance.
+When choosing pet insurance, you’ll want to do a full pet insurance comparison.

 How much is dog insurance?